wnanbei/direwolf/articles/tutorial.md

 }
 ```

 `Request` object could be reused if you use this method to send request.
-In addition to passing request type as the first argument, the other argument `NewRequest()` need is the same as the normal methods `Get()` and `Post()`.
+In addition to passing request type as the first argument, the other argument `NewRequest()` need is the same as what `Get()` and `Post()` need.

 ## 2. Passing Parameters In URLs

-Passing parameters in URLs is very easy, you only need to new a Params and pass it to request method.
+Passing parameters in URLs is very easy, you only need to new a Params with `NewParams()` and pass it to request method.

 ```go
 params := dw.NewParams("key", "value")